openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Convert_Model_From_Caffe.md

 * Basic information about how the Model Optimizer works with Caffe models.
 * Which Caffe models are supported.
-* How to convert a trained Caffe model using the Model Optimizer with both framework-agnostic and Caffe-specific command-line options
+* How to convert a trained Caffe model by using Model Optimizer with both framework-agnostic and Caffe-specific command-line options.

 ## See Also
 [Model Conversion Tutorials](Convert_Model_Tutorials.md)